Google Sheets Workflow Automation Hub: 5 Blueprints for Content Teams

 This flexibility comes at a cost.
 Static Sheets create what content ops managers call the "input problem."
 Every piece of data, every status update, every piece of content metadata requires a human to type it in.
 That is hours of work that produces zero content.

-The concept of the "input layer" solves this.
-Instead of thinking of your Sheet as a database, think of it as the control panel that feeds every downstream system.
-When you change a status in the Sheet, it ripples out to your CMS, your social scheduler, and your analytics dashboard.
-The Sheet becomes the brain, and everything else becomes the hands.
+The concept of the workflow hub solves this.
+Instead of thinking of your Sheet as a database, think of it as the control panel that feeds every downstream step.
+When you change a status, the sheet reacts.
+When you add a topic, AI generates the brief.
+The sheet becomes the brain, and your team handles only the decisions that actually need human judgment.

 Building a Content Engine: 5 Automation Blueprints